Archive for the ‘Review cabernet sauvignon wine’ Category

 The palate was multi-layered and delightful.
 The fruit came first, with blackberry and sweet black currant opening the door for gentle mint.
 There was a peppery note too, and all of this was wrapped up in soft tannins.
 But it didn’t finish there — that Eden Valley acid lifted up the finish with a bright end-note, and made a package that was bold and elegant at the same time.
 No jamminess here — just rich, bright fruit.

 The Elderton “Friends” series (there’s a good Shiraz, too) represents a good value.
-A just under $20, you’re getting big wine without a big price tag.
+At just under $20, you’re getting big wine without a big price tag.
 Cheers!

 Andre Lurton and Chateau de Rochemorin